 The use of the data from these results is crucial for the betterment of each employee's experience of working in an organization.
 Only by building on what is learnt through surveys can you expect to see an increase in engagement.
 Therefore, producing more productive and satisfied employees.

 This mistake may be hard to discover at first.
-There is often a gap between engagement in managers and employees; with management being highly engagement compared to employees in given situations.
-With a roll out of new or updated values, missions and culture, managers and supervisors become super excited but this often does not transition to employees.
+There is often a gap between engagement in managers and employees; with management being highly engaged compared to employees in given situations.
+With a rollout of new or updated values, missions, and culture, managers and supervisors become super excited but this often does not transition to employees.

 This can result in a cascade of costly errors.
-Offering total flexibility means that organisations can get away with not providing aid, training, strategies or guidance to the manager.
+Offering total flexibility means that organizations can get away with not providing aid, training, strategies, or guidance to the manager.
 Managers often are not prepared for this and will not know how to go about it.
 The results can be particularly damaging to engagement.

 Make sure to properly equip your managers with the necessary tools to help motivate and engage.
 It is important to understand that managers are producers of engagement they are facilitators of the implemented strategies!

 Micromanagement indicates to employees that their work isn’t too a desired level and isn’t trustworthy.
 Micromanagement has been outlined as one of the key characteristics for managers to avoid.
 Employees may switch off and completely disengage if faced with continuous micromanagement.
 Distracted managers pose the opposite problem!